zacuke/vscode-waterfox-debug/README.md

 ```

 ### Attach
-You have to launch Firefox manually from a terminal with remote debugging enabled.
-Note that you must
+To use attach mode, you have to launch Firefox manually from a terminal with remote debugging enabled.
-first configure Firefox to allow remote debugging.
-To do this, open the configuration page by
+Note that you must first configure Firefox to allow remote debugging.
+To do this, open the Firefox
-entering `about:config` in the address bar.
+configuration page by entering `about:config` in the address bar.
 Then set the following preferences:

 Preference Name                       | Value   | Comment
 --------------------------------------|---------|---------